Plasma Astronomy: A Different View

 Note that the quote above comes from not only a Nobel prize winner, but the father of magnetohydrodynamics and the acknowledged father of plasma astronomy.
 He knows what he is talking about.

 In college, I noticed that quite often our courses did not cover the entire textbook.
 Also, it has been often stated that college graduates forget much of what they learned within a few years after graduation.
 To these two factors, we can add a third: that the textbook, which was probably not completely covered, was itself incomplete regarding concepts of plasma and electromagnetic physics.
 This suggests astronomers would know even less about those plasma concepts than is contained in their textbooks, which itself is not that much according to Alfvén.
 Alfvén pointed out that these ideas are not new; he said that some have been known for half a century!
 So there appears to be no reason for not including these in astrophysics textbooks.
 These concepts are not missing at all in electrical engineering textbooks.
 So, why would they be missing in the electromagnetic portion of astrophysics books?
 If they were unproven, they would also be excluded from electrical engineering plasma textbooks, and even more so, since lives may well depend on engineering being correct!
 Not so with astrophysics and cosmology, which are more theoretical.
 In astrophysics and cosmology, ideas can be readily discussed and also taught even without proof.
 Multiple parallel universes, dark energy, and dark matter, as well as modifications to Newtonian mechanics (MOND), for example, are readily written about and published in astronomical journals, even though the jury is arguably still out for these concepts.
-So, we should expect the electrical engineering plasma textbooks to be even more restrictive about including unproven concepts that the astrophysics textbooks referred to by Alfvén.
+So, we should expect the electrical engineering plasma textbooks to be even more restrictive about including unproven concepts than the astrophysics textbooks referred to by Alfvén.
 But this is not the case.
 Therefore, the justification for omitting plasma concepts from astrophysics textbooks does not apply, for if it did, electrical engineering plasma textbooks would be even more lacking in these concepts, but they are not.

 Problems with conventional views in astronomy